-Anglo-Saxon culture of Britain.
+The generations and branches of the Luman family share a name that has its roots in the ancient Anglo-Saxon culture of Britain.
 The name Luman comes from the baptismal name for the son of Leman, which was taken from the personal name Liefman.
-CITATION[CLOSE]

 Early Origins of the Luman family

 The surname Luman was first found in Suffolk at Wenhaston, a parish, in the union and hundred of Blything.
 "The family of Leman had a [family] seat here.
 The church is an ancient structure in the decorated English style, with a square embattled tower, and contains several monuments to the Leman family."

 The Hundredorum Rolls of 1273 provided some of the earliest records of the family, typically with ancient spellings: Leman Bru in Norfolk; Alan filius Leman in Cambridgeshire; Eldred Leman in Somerset; and Thomas Letman in Oxfordshire.

 This web page shows only a small excerpt of our Luman research.
 Another 83 words (6 lines of text) covering the years 1185, 1616, 1616, 1667, 1645, 1660, 1637, 1701, 1690, 1695 and are included under the topic Early Luman History in all our PDF Extended History products and printed products wherever possible.